wltrimbl/UTK-MGRAST/lessons/API-Explorer.md

 This is a tool we made in late 2017 to help humans ask questions of the API.
 For each API call, it displays forms for each of the parameters, and reminds you gently when one of the required parameters is missing.
 Almost all of the required parameters have working defaults.
-You you can build a comand-line request with curl, a command to show the result of the request in a little box in the browser window.
+You you can build a command-line request with curl, a command to show the result of the request in a little box in the browser window.

     http://www.mg-rast.org/mgmain.html?mgpage=api